4Anjali/limelab/index.markdown

 ### Work In Process Tasks:
 - Make end of gripper work for carrots
-- Figure out way for 360 degree view of carrots (use multiple cameras?)
+- Figure out a way for 360-degree view of carrots (use multiple cameras?)

 ### Future Work:
 - Make end of gripper work for carrots